bewue/WLANScanner/README.md

 # WLANScanner

-WLANScanner is an Android App for analysing the access points in range.
+WLANScanner is an Android App for analysing the WiFi networks in range.
 The App features a list view and diagram views for the 2.4 GHz and 5 GHz band.

 This project started in 2014 and was initially hosted on bitbucket.